Skip to main content

 • “A perfect balance of strategy and tactical gameplay.”

-• “The gameplay itself is great; unlike other strategy games out there, this game doesn't push you to follow a certain history; it can be your own choice.”
+• “The gameplay itself is great; unlike other strategy games, this game doesn't push you to follow a certain history, allowing you to make your own choices.”

 • monetization